nesh170/SLogo/DESIGN/DESIGN.md

 Team Responsibilities
 ================

 During our first team meeting, we decided to set up two different groups to work on the project.
 There is the model group (backend) and view group (front end).
-The frontend and the backend group would work seperately and convene together twice a week to merge the code together.
+The frontend and the backend group would work separately and convene together at least twice a week to merge the code together.

 * View
     * Jangsoon - Turtle Playground and View Turtle